Characters with incestuous subtext in a story

 - Ben 10 had a lot of this between cousins Ben and Gwen, who were written almost exactly like the writers were setting up a Belligerent Sexual Tension Puppy Love thing.
 Scenes like the slow dance lesson didn't do anything to dissuade this opinion.

-- TJ from WordGirl has a crush-like obsession with the titular character.
+- TJ from WordGirl has a crush-like obsession with the title character.
 He has no idea that it's his older sister, Becky.
-She's adopted but that doesn't make it much better.

-- The fifth episode of Superjail! had this exchange that was more likely a throwaway joke, but helped jumpstart the Twincest shippers:
+- The fifth episode of Superjail! had this exchange, though it's more likely a throwaway joke:

 Twin 1: Would you like to accompany me to the concert show tonight?